-It is widely believed that platooning requires DSRC to work properly.
-We believe that the DSRC channel is most vulnerable to forging attacks, and hence cannot be leveraged for any safety-critical operations on its own.
-It is also possible to spoof radar and LIDAR sensors, and blind cameras.
-We will analyze security risks of automated platooning and evaluate the potential of sensor fusion in the context of cybersecurity by a structured risk assessment.
-We will then analyze the potential of sensor fusion by assigning the input sensors confidence levels (e.g. camera is harder to spoof than DSRC), and establishing a model to utilize such confidence levels for a platooning control algorithm to account for safety and cybersecurity.
-We will test the effectiveness of our algorithms in simulation.
+of sensor fusion to counter cyberattacks, and to develop platooning-control algorithms that take into account both safety and cybersecurity.
+The proposed work was visualized, demonstrated and evaluated through large-scale vehicle network simulator.
+It is widely believed that platooning requires dedicated short range communications (DSRC) to work properly.
+We believed that the DSRC channel is most vulnerable to forging attacks, and hence cannot be leveraged for any safety-critical operations by itself.
+It is also possible to spoof radar and Light Detection and Ranging (LiDAR) sensors and blind cameras.
+We analyzed security risks of automated platooning and evaluated the potential of sensor fusion in the context of cybersecurity by a structured risk assessment.
+We then analyzed the potential of sensor fusion by assigning input sensors confidence levels (e.g., camera is harder to spoof than DSRC), and establishing a model to utilize such confidence levels for a platooning-control algorithm to account for safety and cybersecurity.
+We tested the effectiveness of our algorithms in a simulation.

 The main project outcomes are a platooning-risk analysis, an evaluation of sensor fusion in the context of cybersecurity, control algorithms to incorporate safety and cybersecurity aspects, and a simulation environment for further development and evaluation.